Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Water filters are the real cash cow of the appliance industry.
-Like clockwork, the "change filter" light comes on every six months prompting you change your water filter.
-If you don't, according to most manufacturers, a giant asteroid will collide with the earth and we will all be killed.
+Like clockwork, the "change filter" light comes on every six months, prompting you to change your water filter.
+According to most manufacturers, if you don't, a giant asteroid will collide with the earth, and we will all be killed.
 In reality, each time that light illuminates, the company that sold you your refrigerator hears a cash register.

 It is the same with refrigerator water filters.
 They do not need to be changed twice a year.
-Once a year maybe.
-That fifty bucks you save could fill a shelf on your refrigerator with something you really need; say beer for instance.
+Once a year, maybe.
+That 50 bucks you save could fill a shelf on your refrigerator with something you really need—say, beer, for instance.

-After purging the air out of the line by dispensing 10 or so glasses of water, the flow was the same and the taste was the same.
-Personally, I think it could have gone another 4 years without changing
+After purging the air out of the line by dispensing 10 or so glasses of water, the flow was the same, and the taste was the same.
+Personally, I think it could have gone another four years without changing.

 Hit the Reset

-If you begin to see black bits of charcoal in your dispensed water, or it begins to taste odd, or the flow is significantly reduced, then by all means spend the dough and get a new filter.
-Otherwise, consider saving a few bucks and hit the filter reset button
+If your water is tasting funny and you begin to see black bits of charcoal in your dispensed water, or if the flow is significantly reduced, then, by all means, spend the dough and get a new filter.
+Otherwise, consider saving a few bucks and hit the filter reset button.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.